RicaBenhossi/Alura-Learning/Git-GitHub/01-Git_Github/ClassNotes.md

 - git log
   Shows you all the history that already occured in your repository.
 See http://devhints.io/git-log to have some tips and how to use it.
+  - git log --oneline
+    Shows you a simplified log with short has and message of the commit.
+  - git log -n X
+    Shows you the last X commits

 - .gitignore (file)
   You can make Git to ignore some file or folders.
 You just need to add a special file named .gitignore to your project.